 ∼ Scottish poet William Drummond (1585-1649)

-Have a happy Sunday, Friends!
+Have a happy Sunday, friends!

+Hi, friends.
 How would you like to join me today for a stroll around the grounds of one of the prettiest castles in Scotland?
 Oh good, I’m so pleased!
 I promise that you are going to love it.
 Today we are in Edinburgh at the oh-so-lovely Lauriston Castle.

-Because the couple had no children, they left the castle to the city of Edinburgh under the condition that it be preserved unchanged.
+Because the couple had no children, they left Lauriston to the city of Edinburgh under the condition that it be preserved unchanged.
 And so the promise was kept.
-The remarkable Edwardian interior, filled to the brim with their fine furniture and artwork, is now a museum maintained by the city.
-For a nominal fee, you can take a guided tour of this home (uh, castle) which remains exactly as it was at the time of the Reids.
-The manicured grounds, which boast a view of the sea and a stunning Japanese garden are a real bargain – free!
-Lauriston truly is a gem in Edinburgh.
+The castle with the remarkable Edwardian interior, filled to the brim with their fine furniture and artwork, is now a museum maintained by the city.
+For a nominal fee, you can take a guided tour of this home, which remains exactly as it was in the couple’s day.
+The manicured grounds, with views over the Firth of Forth and a stunning Japanese garden, are a real bargain – free!
+Lauriston Castle is a true gem.

-Nearly ten years ago, my adoring husband with the aid of his trusty Kubota, took down a large, somewhat problematic tree behind our house.
+Nearly ten years ago, Mr. C and his trusty Kubota tractor took down a large, somewhat problematic tree behind our house.
 The removal of the tree and its massive root ball left us with a rather unsightly, gaping hole.
-Ever the visionary (and enjoyer of manly projects), my husband had the brilliant idea to construct a pond/rock garden where the tree had previously stood.
-But in typical “go big or go home” fashion, the project did not end there.
-For one pond quickly became two.
+Ever the visionary and enjoyer of manly projects, Mr. C had the brilliant idea to construct a pond/rock garden where the tree had previously stood.
+But in typical go big or go home fashion, the project did not end there.
+One pond quickly became two.
 Then three.
 Then four.
 What we have today, nearly a decade later, are three smaller ponds that connect via rocky streams into a larger pond.
 What my husband has built is quite extraordinary.Read more